IT2810/it2810-webutvikling-h18-prosjekt-3-07/README.md

 1.  **For Android only**: When you reload the app, you’ll get the error message: “Already managing a GoogleApiClient with id 0”.
 To solve this, you have to close the Expo project on your phone and open it again.
 This problem typically occurs when you try to change the code, and save it, before restarting Expo.

 2. Sometimes when you run ```expo start``` the first time, and navigate to the ``Pedometer screen``, the number of steps is 0, even though you have walked more than this.
 The Pedometer is sometimes a bit slow, but if you go back to the main screen, and then to the ```pedometer screen``` again, you will get the correct updates.
-This problem mostly seems to occur on iOS.

 #### ProgressBarAnimated
 The react-native-progress-bar-animated package offers different customizable and animated progress bars for react native.
 If you want to use this bar in your project, you can include the ```<ProgressBarAnimated>``` tag in your code, and add your choise of available props from [this list](https://www.npmjs.com/package/react-native-progress-bar-animated).
 We used the example for “Bar with backgroundColorOnComplete”, because we wanted the background color to change when we had completed the number of steps taken in one day.
 We collected props from the ```PedometerSensor``` component and used this to set the progress.